tiejunhu/suunto2nike/README.md

 How it works
 ------------

-It has to be run from the command line, it can upload the "move" you downloaded from Suunto's movescount website as Excel file.
-It can also upload the XML files under your Moveslink data folder.
+It has to be run from the command line, then it will scan and upload XML files from MovesLink and MovesLink2 data folder.

-To upload an Excel file:

-    java -jar suunto2nike-0.0.2-jar-with-dependencies.jar <path to your excel file>

 To upload Moveslink data:

+    java -jar suunto2nike-<version>-jar-with-dependencies.jar 1

+To upload Moveslink2 data:

+    java -jar suunto2nike-<version>-jar-with-dependencies.jar 2

+If you run without specify any parameters, it will try Moveslink data folder then Moveslink2 data folder, uploads any XML it can find:

-    java -jar suunto2nike-0.0.2-jar-with-dependencies.jar
+    java -jar suunto2nike-<version>-jar-with-dependencies.jar

-It will scan automatically all the XML files begin with Quest_, move all dupliate ones into a "Duplicates" folder, move all ones contain no moves into a "NoMoves" folder, move all new moves into a "Pending" folder.
+When uploading Moveslink data, it will scan automatically all the XML files begin with Quest_, move all dupliate ones into a "Duplicates" folder, move all ones contain no moves into a "NoMoves" folder, move all new moves into a "Pending" folder.
 Then it login into your Nike Plus account and upload all pending XML files into Nike Plus and move the files into the "Uploaded" folder.

+When uploading Moveslinks data, it will scan automatically all the XML files begin with log-, move all the XML files that are not "Running" or "Treadmill" into "NotRun" folder, move all uploaded XMl files into "Uploaded" folder.

 How should I use it
 -------------------

-Normally you just sync your Quest watch with Moveslink application, then run this app.
+Normally you just sync your watch with Moveslink/Moveslink2 application, then run this app.
 It will automatically scan all new moves and upload them to your Nike Plus account.

 Where to get it
 ---------------